CA Gen: Overview

 It was initially produced by Texas Instruments, with input from James Martin and his consultancy firm James Martin Associates, and was based on the Information Engineering Methodology (IEM).
-The first version was launched in 1987.
+The first version was launched in 1985.

 IEF (Information Engineering Facility) became popular among large government departments and public utilities.
 It initially supported a CICS/COBOL/DB2 target environment.
 However, it now supports a wider range of relational databases and operating systems.
 IEF was intended to shield the developer from the complexities of building complete multi-tier cross-platform applications.

 In 1995, Texas Instruments decided to change their marketing focus for the product.
 Part of this change included a new name - "Composer".

 By 1996, IEF had become a popular tool.
 However, it was criticized by some IT professionals for being too restrictive, as well as for having a high per-workstation cost ($15K USD).
 But it is claimed that IEF reduces development time and costs by removing complexity and allowing rapid development of large scale enterprise transaction processing systems.

 In 1997, Composer had another change of branding, Texas Instruments sold the Texas Instruments Software division, including the Composer rights, to Sterling Software.
 Sterling software changed the well known name "Information Engineering Facility" to "COOL:Gen".
 COOL was an acronym for "Common Object Oriented Language" - despite the fact that there was little object orientation in the product.

 In 2000, Sterling Software was acquired by Computer Associates (now CA).
 CA has rebranded the product three times to date and the product is still used widely today.
 Under CA, recent releases of the tool added support for the CA-Datacom DBMS, the Linux operating system, C# code generation and ASP.NET web clients.
 The current version is known as CA Gen - version 8 being released in May 2010, with support for customised web services, and more of the toolset being based around the Eclipse framework.

+As of 2020, CA Gen is owned and marketed by Broadcom Inc., which rebranded the product to Gen to avoid confusion with the former owner of the product.